leontoddjohnson/etc/content/docs/coding/movements/_index.md

 {{< figure src="screen_10.png" class="center-image-50">}}

 - The waveform on this page will render *after* a recording is complete.
 While softcut is recording, you'll see a little circle show up on the bottom of the display.
+  - This includes loop recording.
+You won't see the updated rendering until the record indicator is gone.
 - **K2** will record *mono* to the current track, and if the track is the first of a stereo pair, **K3** will record *stereo*.
+  - *Note: if recording onto a stereo pair, you'll need to manually update the `overdub` for **both** tracks.* This allows for more flexibility in stereo recording.
+  - If already playing/recording, either key will stop the recording/playing.
 - On this display, **E2** and **E3** will still adjust the `slice` start and end times, respectively.

 ## delay displays